10mfox/Gethomepage-Tool-Box/README.md

 - [x] High-Performance Caching for API to reduce CPU usage and increase speed.
 - [x] Added Swagger UI for API Documentation.

+## In Progress
+- [ ] Fix Cache Not Updating When Something Has Changed

 ## Planned
 - [ ] Add Audiobookshelf Support
 - [ ] Add A Way To Modify The Custom Api To Your Liking